 Students may only ride assigned school buses and must board and depart from the bus at assigned bus stops.
-Students will not be permitted to ride unassigned buses for any reason other than an emergency, except as approved by the principal.

-The building principal may approve a change in a student's regular assigned bus stop to address a special need, upon the principal's approval of a note from parent stating the reason for the request and the duration of the requested change.
+Students will not be permitted to ride unassigned buses for any reason other than an emergency.
+The principal may approve a change in a student's regular assigned bus stop to address a special need such as medical emergency, court order or family trauma.